Handsomeprogrammerx/Plants-caretaker/README.md

 -Logic debugging: Integrated all modules to working properly together with a slick code.

--C++ programming: Wrote a custom program through Arduinio IDE
+-C++ programming: Wrote a custom program through Arduinio IDE that is capable of automatic fertillizing and watering

 -Hardware tinkering: Selected and purchased all components by my own.
 Assembled and wired by meself